 What About Multivolume Works?

-In 2-volume works, the publisher will decide how to paginate volume 2: He’ll either start with page 1 on the first page of text, or he’ll continue from where the page numbering left off in volume 1.
+In 2-volume works, the publisher will decide how to paginate volume 2: they’ll either start with page 1 on the first page of text, or they’ll continue from where the page numbering left off in volume 1.

 When an index to a 2-volume work appears at the end of volume 2, it makes more sense to paginate both volumes as one so that any reference, like an index, does not have to quote both volume and page.

 On the other hand, works with more than 2 volumes really ought to be paginated volume by volume to keep the page numbering within reasonable limits.
 In this case any reference to a particular page has to include both the volume and page number.

 Regardless of the pagination scheme used in works of more than one volume, the front matter in each volume still starts with page i.
 If back matter has to be added to volume 1 late in production, use lowercase roman numerals, continuing the page numbering from where the front matter in that volume left off.
 If the front matter ended on page xiv, the back matter would start with page xv.

 Watch for the next installment in the Book Construction Blueprint, Elements of the Page